myalt2335/Test/README.md

     say x is larger
 or if not
     say y is larger
-that's it

-loop through numbers x to y
-    whats the current number?
 thats it

 add with numbers x and y
     whats a plus b?
 thats it

-result is whats add with x and y? whats result?

 repeat hello forever
     but don't say it too fast, just every 3 seconds thats it